-If the UK agrees a trade deal with the EU it is expected that the Bailiwick would enter into that trade agreement, as an accession to that agreement.
+If the UK agrees a trade agreement with the EU it is expected that the Bailiwick would enter into that trade agreement, as an accession to that agreement.
 Until such an agreement is concluded it is not possible to provide details of what this might include.
-If the outline objectives for a future trade deal with the EU are approved by UK Parliament, along with the Withdrawal Agreement, it is highly likely that an implementation period will follow Brexit day to allow a smooth transition to these new arrangements.

 If the UK agrees a trade deal with the EU, the Guernsey Border Agency will revise this guidance to align with the relevant arrangements as they become known.
-However businesses and individuals involved in trade of goods or customs procedures are strongly advised to prepare for a 'no deal' scenario until such time.
+However businesses and individuals involved in trade of goods or customs procedures are strongly advised to prepare for a no deal scenario until such time.

-Trade with the EU - 'No Deal' Scenario
+Trade with the EU - No Deal

-If the UK (and the Bailiwick, by virtue of the relationship with the EU, through the UK) leaves the EU on 29th March 2019 without a deal there would be immediate changes to the procedures that apply to trade with the EU.
+If the UK (and the Bailiwick, by virtue of the relationship with the EU, through the UK) leaves the EU on 31st October 2019 without a deal there would be immediate changes to the procedures that apply to trade with the EU.
 It would mean that the 'free circulation' of goods between the Bailiwick and EU would cease.